 - To make settings for a specific group of users or enrolled Chrome Browsers, put the user accounts or browsers in an organizational unit.

-- To apply settings for Chrome Browser users on Windows, Mac, or Linux computers, turn on Chrome Management, for the organizational unit that they belong to.
+- To apply settings for Chrome Browser users on Windows, Mac, or Linux computers, turn on Chrome Browser management for the organizational unit that they belong to.
 See Turn on Chrome Browser management.

 Force install apps

-Can apply for signed-in users on any device, or enrolled browsers on Windows, Mac, or Linux.
+Can apply for signed-in users on any device or enrolled browsers on Windows, Mac, or Linux.
 For details, see Understand when settings apply.

 These steps assume you're familiar with making Chrome settings in your Admin console.